dmcennis/multihelp/README.md

 + ###Default:
 Checks all files and sub-directories using the Magic check to determine their type.
 Only recognised files are included.

+##Adding a New Documentation Type
+Subclass FileNode and implement the following methods:

++ ###Constructor:
+builds the object with the given URL reference.

++ ###Traverse Directory:
+Either load the given file or descend into the directory, loading a JTree with the appropriate FileNode objects.

++ ###Display:
+Display the FileNode in the navigation window.
+If null, it uses the defaults.
+Otherwise, it is a DefaultTreeCellRenderer.

++ ###Load Page:
+Load a page of documentation into the given HTML browser.
+Add a new 'Magic' entry to FileNode